-Dialogue without quotation marks continue the stream-of-consciousness by maintaining the pace of the narrative, pushing the flow of forward without compromising exclusion.
+Dialogue without quotation marks continues the stream-of-consciousness by maintaining the pace of the narrative, pushing the flow forward without compromising exclusion.
 That is, dialogue becomes part of the narration in storytelling, not apart from it.
 This applies to both first person and third person point-of-view.

-With quotation marks, however, the pace is slowed down when the reader’s eye stumbles over quotation marks that interrupt the flow and rhythm of narrative.
-This is more jarring than not having to hit the road block of typography in a passage of dialogue.
-The excising of quotes is a valuable devise that paces the narrative in a concise and solid manner.
+With quotation marks, however, the pace is slowed down when the reader’s eye stumbles over quotation marks that interrupt the flow and rhythm of the narrative.
+This is more jarring than not having to hit the roadblock of typography in a passage of dialogue.
+The excising of quotes is a valuable device that paces the narrative in a concise and solid manner.